Lin Haiyun: Republic of China

 Lin was born in 1911 in Longyan, Fujian Province.
 He enlisted in the Chinese Red Army in October 1932 and served in the Fujian Soviet.
-In October 1934, he joined the Communist Party of China and participated in the Red Army's Long March to Shaanbei.
-He studied at the Red Army University after arriving at the Shaanbei Communist base.
+In October 1934, he joined the Chinese Communist Party and participated in the Chinese Red Army's Long March to Shaanbei.
+He studied at the Red Army University after arriving at the Shaanbei revolutionary base area.

 After the Second Sino-Japanese War broke out in 1937, he served in the headquarters of the Eighth Route Army.
 In August 1940, he began working in the economic field, serving as a bank manager and head of the industry and commerce administration in Southern Hebei and the Jin-Ji-Lu-Yu border region.
 After the end of World War II in 1945, he served as general manager of the South Hebei Regional Bank, Deputy Minister of Industry and Commerce of North China People's Government, and General Manager of North China Trading Corporation.